Report a crime

 - Attempted stolen vehicle – regardless of damage value

-- Break & enter into unlocked premise other than residential – entry gained by unknown persons to garages (attached/detached), secure parkades, vehicle parking garages, porches, sheds, storage lockers, laundry rooms, mailboxes, etc. Entry may occur by door being forced or kicked in, lock cut or entry to an unlocked space.
-Residential and commercial break and enters should be reported to 403-266-1234.
+- Break & enter an unlocked premise – Entry gained by unknown persons to detached garages, secure parkades, vehicle parkades, porches, sheds, storage lockers and laundry rooms.
+If entry occurs by forced or kicked indoor, or lock cut then report should be reported to 403-266-1234.

 - Theft from a parkade or vehicle parked in a parkade – only if no forced entry, otherwise call 403-266-1234.